A Fantastic Itinerary For 4 Days In Rome

 Basilica di San Clemente

-Day 4: Lesser known Rome
+Day 4: Lesser visited sites in Rome

 Map of day four Rome itinerary